valkey-io/valkey-doc/docs/management/replication.md

 then reloading the same RDB from disk to feed the replicas with the data.

 With slow disks this can be a very stressing operation for the master.
-Redis version 2.8.18 is the first version to have support for diskless replication.
-In this setup the child process directly sends the RDB over the wire to replicas, without using the disk as intermediate storage.
+In this setup the child process directly sends the
+RDB over the wire to replicas, without using the disk as intermediate storage.

 ## Configuration